ankitkr437/User-management-node-js-api/README.md

 eg:---
 https://user-registration-nodejs.herokuapp.com/api/user/ankitar--

---here ankitar is one of the username--
+--here ankitar is one of the username